-Richard Kern: Transgressive Art and the Raw Intimacy of Polaroids
+Richard Kern: Polaroids, Transgressive Art, and the Rise of New York Underground Photography

 Richard portrait in Toronto, 1988